Inflect logo

 FactorRating / DataNotes

-Sales Tax15% GSTStandard Goods and Services Tax applies to all colocation and IT services.
+Sales Tax15% GST – as of September 2025Standard Goods and Services Tax applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Tauranga as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via high-speed network extensions to data centers in Auckland.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tauranga, as of September 2025.
+Businesses connect to cloud providers via Auckland, which hosts the country's primary cloud regions.
+Private network connections can be established to extend corporate networks directly to the cloud from Tauranga facilities.

 Power Analysis

-Power Grid Reliability: The national power grid is well-engineered and reliable.
-Data centers in key commercial areas are supported by redundant power feeds and substation architectures to ensure high levels of uptime for critical IT infrastructure.
+Power Grid Reliability: The national power grid is well-engineered and reliable, supporting the operational needs of commercial and industrial users.
+Data centers in Tauranga benefit from this stability, ensuring high levels of uptime for critical IT infrastructure.

 Market Access, Business & Tax Climate